Coronary angiography is a procedure that uses a special dye (contrast material) and x-rays to see how blood flows through the arteries in your heart.

 Tell your doctor if you are allergic to seafood, if you have had a bad reaction to contrast material in the past, if you are taking Viagra, or if you might be pregnant.

-You will usually be awake during the test.
+In most cases, you will be awake during the test.
 You may feel some pressure at the site where the catheter is placed.

 You may feel a flushing or warm sensation after the dye is injected.